New York Mets: 1994 shortened season

-The following season saw some promise for the troubled Mets, as first baseman Rico Brogna and second baseman Jeff Kent became fan favorites with their solid glove work and potential 20–25 home run power, Bonilla started to become the player the Mets expected, and a healthy Saberhagen, along with promising young starter Bobby Jones and John Franco, helped the Mets pitching staff along.
-In the strike-shortened 1994 season the Mets were in 3rd place behind first-place Montreal and Atlanta when the season ended on August 12.
+The following season saw some promise for the troubled Mets, as first baseman Rico Brogna and second baseman Jeff Kent became fan favorites with their solid glove work and potential 20–25 home run power, Bonilla started to become the player the Mets expected, and a healthy Saberhagen, along with promising young starter Bobby Jones and John Franco, bolstered the Mets pitching staff along.
+When the strike-shortened 1994 season ended August 12 the Mets were in third place behind first-place Montreal and Atlanta.

 1995–1997: Working their way back

 1995 season

 When the strike finally ended in 1995, the Mets finally showed some promise again, finishing in 2nd place (but still 6 games under .500) behind eventual World Series champion Atlanta.

 The 1995 season marked the emergence of pitchers Bill Pulsipher, Jason Isringhausen, and Paul Wilson.
 The trio were dubbed Generation K, a group of talented young hurlers who were destined to bring the Mets into greatness, much like Tom Seaver, Jerry Koosman and Nolan Ryan did in the 1960s.
-However, all three players succumbed to injury, preventing them from reaching their full potential.
+However, all three players succumbed to injuries, preventing them from reaching their full potential.
 Of the three of them, only Isringhausen would accomplish much of significance in the majors, but as a reliever, eventually reaching 300 career saves.

 1996 season

-The Mets dismal 1996 season was highlighted by the play of switch hitting catcher Todd Hundley breaking the Major League Baseball single season record for home runs hit by catcher with 41.
+The Mets dismal 1996 season was highlighted by the play of switch hitting catcher Todd Hundley breaking the Major League Baseball single season record for home runs hit by a catcher with 41.
 Center fielder Lance Johnson set single-season franchise records in hits (227), triples (21), at bats (682), runs scored (117).
-Johnson's 21 triples also led the National League, the highest amount by an NL player since 1930.
+Johnson's 21 triples also led the National League, the highest total by an NL player since 1930.

 1997

-In the off season, the Mets acquired first baseman John Olerud from the Toronto Blue Jays for pitcher Robert Person.
+In the offseason, the Mets acquired first baseman John Olerud from the Toronto Blue Jays for pitcher Robert Person.

-In 1997, the Mets finally bounced back with an 88–74 record, missing the playoffs by only four games, and the team improved by 17 wins from 1996.
+In 1997, the Mets bounced back with an 88–74 record, missing the playoffs by only four games, and the team improved by 17 wins from 1996.
 On June 16, the Mets beat the New York Yankees at Yankee Stadium in the first ever regular-season game played between the crosstown rivals 6–0.
 Mets starter Dave Mlicki pitched a complete game shutout to pick up the win.
 In 1997, Hundley's great season was derailed by a devastating elbow injury and required Tommy John surgery.